dzieciou/tree-labeller/README.rst

         children:
         - name: Guinness

-The output is a TSV file of labelled products:
+The ultimate output is a TSV file of leaves of the tree:

 .. csv-table::